TStarshak/HuffmanEncoder/README.md

 # HuffmanEncoder
 Uses the basics of HuffmanEncoding to "encode" one file using another.
 "Encodes" into strings of 1 and 0 text characters, doesn't actually decrease file size.
 Dumps outcome into a new file if one isn't specified.
+Doesn't encode all characters, only alphanumeric ones.
+When programming this, it was supposed to use a dictionary which had enough non-alphanumeric characters that the encryption failed.